sabzehparvar/sabzehparvar/README.md

 - 👋 Hi, I’m @sabzehparvar
-- I’m a React developer
+- I’m a Frontend developer

 <!---
 sabzehparvar/sabzehparvar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.